fairwaves/um-docs/markdown/UmSITE quick start manual.markdown

 3. Login: fairwaves
 4. Password: fairwaves

-Once you logged in, you will get access to Linux terminal.

-You may use a deferent client software for remote access, but we recommend **PuTTY** (you can download at [www.putty.org](www.putty.org "PuTTY") ).
+You may use a defferent client software for remote access, but we recommend **PuTTY** (you can download at [www.putty.org](www.putty.org "PuTTY") ).
 PuTTY is an open source SSH and telnet client, for the Windows platform.

 ##### Login over Serial cable

-Serial connection allows  you to look over the system on the booting level.
+Serial connection allows you to choose boot options and log into the system if network connection is not available.

 You'll get options like: